SandeepAswathnarayana/notes/Andrew Ng.md

-# Andrew Ng: Deep Learning, Education, and Real-World AI | AI Podcast #73 with Lex Fridman (Feb 20, 2020):
+# Andrew Y. Ng: Deep Learning, Education, and Real-World AI | AI Podcast #73 with Lex Fridman (Feb 20, 2020):
 *Note: This is a rough draft, a brief overview of the podcast which mostly includes my key takeaways.
 For the ease of typing while simultaneously listening to the podcast, I have only managed to included phrases and key points in the notes.*

 ## Early days of building Coursera and MOOCs:
 - Andrew Ng recalls the days when he used to record videos for coursera at his home and friend's place (mostly between 10 PM and 3 AM)
 - **Motive behind spending more time taeching the fundamentals:** A good understanding of the foundations and basics for those who want to build a long-term career in the field, try to consistently make decisions based on these principles.
 - **Motivation behind Coursera:** Build a website where multiple people could be logged in to the computer at the same time, getting credit (from the computer) for individual work and for anything people do as a group.
-- "I'd love to see the owners of mom-and-pop stores with a very little code customize their TV display for their special this week"
+- "I'd love to see the owners of mom-and-pop stores with a very little code customize their TV display for their *This Week's Special*"
 - **Reason behind Andrew Ng's love for whiteboard as a teaching tool:** math & equations, build up a complex concept one piece at a time, enhance understandability.
 - **[Autonomous Helicopter]**(http://heli.stanford.edu/): Reminiscing the time when Andrew Ng and his team (Pieter Abbeel, Adam Coates, Morgan Quigley, and others) worked on one of the pioneering real-time applications of Reinforcement Learning.
 - **Motivation for Unsupervised Learning:** (Rephrasing Geoffrey Hinton's words) "Our (human) brain has about 10^14 synapses and we only live for about 10^9 seconds.
 So we have a lot more parameters than data.
 This motivates the idea that we must do a lot of unsupervised learning since the perceptual input (including proprioception) is the only place we can get 10^5 dimensions of constraint per second."